Common Terms in the NICU

 Where Your Baby Will Be Staying

-Incubator (isolette) - A transport, box-like enclosure in which sick or preterm babies are
+Incubator (isolette) - A transportable, box-like enclosure in which sick or preterm babies

-placed.
-Allows control of the temperature around the baby and provides
+are placed.
+Incubators provide for control of the temperature around the

 Open Crib - A regular hospital crib that your baby will be placed in when he/she

-is ready to maintain his/her temperature on his/her own.
-When your baby
+is capable of maintaining his/her temperature on his/her own.
+When your

 Pediatric Crib - A specialized crib with high side rails.
 Babies who suffer from